 We recently announced the Windows 7 End of Life (EOL), which has been active since January 14, 2020.
-If you have not yet upgraded to Windows 10, we recommend the following security measures to patch and protect your system against advanced malicious software (malware) threats.
+If you have not yet upgraded to Windows 10, we recommend the following security measures to patch and protect your system against advanced malware threats.

-Purchase and install Windows 7 Extended Security Updates (ESUs).
+Purchase and install Windows 7 Extended Security Updates (ESU).

-- These ESUs are available through January 14, 2023, and include critical and important security updates as defined by the Microsoft Security Response Center (MSRC).
+- These ESU are available through January 14, 2023, and include critical and important security updates as defined by the Microsoft Security Response Center (MSRC).

 Use Microsoft Edge versus Internet Explorer (IE)